 Family Educational Rights and Privacy Act

-The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their educational records.
+The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 This federal law applies to all schools that receive funding under most programs administered by the Department of Education.
-The primary rights afforded each student are the right to inspect and review his/her educational records, the right to seek to have the records amended, and the right to have some control over the disclosure of information from the records.
+The primary rights afforded each student are the right to inspect and review his/her education records, the right to seek to have the records amended, and the right to have some control over the disclosure of information from the records.

 The University may not disclose protected or confidential information from a student's education record, with some exceptions, including: Student's Written Consent; Valid Subpoenas; Search Warrants; Ex Parte Order (Patriot Act); or Emergency/Crisis Situation.

-Educational Records are defined as those records directly related to a student and maintained by the institution or by a party acting for the institution.
+Education Records are defined as those records directly related to a student and maintained by the institution or by a party acting for the institution.

 What are NOT education records